cilippofilia/Drinko./README.md

 ## 📖 About

 Whether you're a newbie cocktail enthusiast, aspiring bartender, or simply looking to up your mixology game, **Drinko** is your ultimate guide to the world of bartending.
-From the basics to advanced techniques, you'll learn insider tips and tricks to craft delicious, Instagram-worthy cocktails.
+From the basics to advanced techniques, you'll learn practical tips to craft delicious cocktails at home.

-Drinko is your one-stop-shop for everything you need to know about the most famous cocktails, their history, and how to make them like a pro.
-Let's shake things up and get started on your cocktail-making journey!
+Drinko brings together classic cocktail recipes, bartending education, ingredient tracking, and your own custom recipes in one place.
+Let's shake things up and get started on your cocktail-making journey.

 ---